Skip to content

 About Chinese New Year

-Chinese New Year is the most important of the traditional Chinese holidays.
+The Chinese New Year is the most important traditional Chinese holiday.
 In China, it is known as the Spring Festival and marks the end of the winter season.

-The festival begins on the first day of the new lunisolar year and ends with the Lantern Festival on the 15th day.
+The festival begins on the first day of the new lunisolar year and ends with the Lantern Festival on the fifteenth day.
 It is one of several Lunar New Year celebrations in Asia.

-The Chinese New Year is based on a traditional Chinese lunisolar calendar whose date indicates both the moon phase and the time of the solar year.
-A lunar month is around 2 days shorter than a solar month.
+The Chinese New Year is based on a traditional Chinese lunisolar calendar, whose date indicates both the moon phase and the time of the solar year.
+A lunar month is approximately two days shorter than a solar month.

-In order to “catch up” with the solar calendar, an extra month is inserted every few years.
+An extra month is added to the solar calendar every few years to “catch up.”
 This is why the Chinese New Year falls on a different date each solar calendar year.

 The years are marked by a repeating cycle of twelve animals.
-In order, they are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
+They are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.

-Read for more information about the Year of the Dragon.
+Read for more information about the Year of the Snake.

 Important Info About the Printables

-• Some of the printables are also in A3 or 12 x 12″ size – for these paper sizes, special printers will be required, or you are welcome to print at a print shop.
+• Some printables are also in A3 or 12 x 12″ size.
+A wide printer is required for these paper sizes, but you can print them at a print shop.

-• Links to the previous year’s PDF printables (Year of the Rabbit and later) open up in a new tab/window, so you don’t lose your place on the list!
+• The links to the previous year’s PDF printables (Year of the Dragon and later) open in a new tab or window so you don’t lose your place on the list.

-Year of the Dragon (2024) – Chinese New Year Printables
+Year of the Snake (2024) – Chinese New Year Printables

 Red Money Envelopes for Chinese New Year